aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Dan Wahlin
 * Author information: JavaScript/ES6, Node.js, Angular, HTML5, jQuery, Node.js, ASP.NET MVC, C#.

 > AngularJS directives can be a bit intimidating the first time you see them.
-They offer many different options, have a few cryptic features (and cryptic is my politically correct term for \aspas{what were they thinking here?`), and are generally challenging at first.
+They offer many different options, have a few cryptic features (and cryptic is my politically correct term for what were they thinking here?), and are generally challenging at first.

 > In addition to performing data binding operations with templates, directives can also be used to manipulate the DOM.
 This is done using the link function shown earlier.